gol99/Machine_Learning_Covid19/README.md

 (Source: https://codingxcamp.com/levels/level2?lang=Python&taskid=600&levelskill=2)

 ## Sources
-All the sources are mentioned in the appropriate spot in the jupyter notebook
+All the sources are mentioned in the appropriate spot in the jupyter notebook.